Skip to content

 Strategic Impact

 The shot clock has transformed lacrosse strategy.
 Before its introduction, teams with a lead could stall indefinitely, holding the ball and forcing the trailing team to commit fouls.
-The shot clock ensures that even a team with a lead must continue attacking, creating a more exciting and higher-scoring game for spectators.
+The shot clock forces even a team with a lead to continue attacking, creating a more exciting and higher-scoring game for spectators.

 Overtime: Breaking Tied Games